Adebayo27/bumpa-loyalty-backend/README.md

 ```bash
 php artisan queue:work --tries=3
 ```

-If you prefer RabbitMQ, use `docker-compose.yml` included in the repo to run a `rabbitmq` service and set `QUEUE_CONNECTION=rabbitmq`.

 ## API Endpoints (summary)
 - POST /api/register → register and receive a Sanctum token